sendbird/sendbird-chat-sample-android/groupchannel-add-remove-operators/README.md

 ```

 ## How to run

+Copy and paste the following code into Terminal or run it on an emulator to see what the sample looks like.

 ``` bash
 ./gradlew :app:installDebug
 adb shell am start -n "com.sendbird.chat.sample.groupchannel.addremoveoperators/com.sendbird.chat.sample.groupchannel.addremoveoperators.base.SplashActivity" -a android.intent.action.MAIN -c android.intent.category.LAUNCHER --splashscreen-show-icon